devopsifyco/check-cli/README.md

 - 🔒 Validate SSL certificates for domains
 - 🖥️ Display detailed operating system and environment information
 - 🚀 Perform network speed tests
+- 📊 Count lines of code in a directory or file (LOC)
 - 📝 Output results in JSON and YAML formats for automation and reporting
 - 📜 Version history tracking
 - 🗂️ Support for multiple dependency file formats